 - For monks and nuns… exchange a small team of volunteers from different churches who are all passionate about worship and prayer, justice for the poor and making the gospel known.

 - For plainsong chant multiple times through a day… think intercessory and creative worship and prayer three times a day, five days a week responding to the headlines and key issues.

 - For a place of teaching… read a place of learning that acts as a creative hub for exploring how worship can become more outward focused, and mission more prayerful – with everything shared with the wider church.

 - For illuminated manuscripts… visit a website full of free resources, including worship songs, liturgy, creative prayer ideas and practical top tips and articles.

-- For a praying community committed to reach out to those beyond its walls... imagine exactly that, and find out about how our collective is exploring creative ways to reach out to the community beyond its base with God's truth and love.
+- For a small praying community committed to reach out to those beyond its walls... imagine exactly that, and find out about how our team is exploring creative ways to reach out to the community beyond its base with God's truth and love.

 * This paraphrase of the more traditional 'heart, soul, strength and mind' from Luke 10:27 is adapted from the phrasing used in The Message.